aymanhaque/HackAI25/README.md

 - `Google Gemini` for LLM-powered reasoning
 - `ChromaDB` for vector storage and retrieval
 - `PyMuPDF` for PDF parsing
-- `HuggingFace Embeddings` or Gemini-native embedding for document chunk vectorization
+- `HuggingFace Embeddings` for document chunk vectorization

 ## 📦 Installation